wp-plugins/grabpress/README.txt

 == Description ==

-GrabPress from Grab Media is the solution for publishers on the Wordpress platform using video to drive engagement and revenue on their sites.
+GrabPress from Grab Media, a blinkx company, is the solution for publishers on the Wordpress platform using video to drive engagement and revenue on their sites.
 It allows website editors to publish high quality video content within their Wordpress sites.
 The integration of the Grab Media video catalog with your content management system via the GrabPress plug-in enables all assets of the content catalog-including the video titles, descriptions, keywords, and preview images to be published along with the video content, or to be leveraged in content promotional themes and widgets.

 By automating video delivery GrabPress cuts the legwork needed to ensure a sound video strategy on your site.
 Whether you run your own site, or work with a team of editors, it can be tricky to get on the same page regarding video.
 GrabPress is built to ease those pains, and provide a dependable work-flow editors can leverage into larger revenue streams.